 Martin’s work often focuses on authenticity, integrity, and intentionality.
 Teaching you how to align your goals with your strengths, where to be mindful of getting in your own way, and most importantly how to take action now rather than waiting for “the right time.”
 Choose Your Perspective offers an insightful and thought provoking deep dive into the nature of how our perspective influences our success, and how we can utilize that rather than being hindered by it.

-9. I Didn’t Do the Thing Today by Madeleine Dore
+12. I Didn’t Do the Thing Today

 Dore spent over 5 years looking for the secret to productivity, and what did she find?
 That secret doesn’t actually exist, and we are being set up to fail by a system that benefits from making us chase an elusive concept that is both unsustainable and unattainable.